Back to top anchor

 At least 17 other species depend entirely on kauri and this soil type in order to survive.
 If we lose kauri, we will lose these species too.
 Kauri are a keystone species and create a unique acidic soil type called a kauri podsol.

-Recent studies found that other native plant species are being affected by the disease.
-Studies from Auckland University have found that the disease affects tanekaha and could affect many more species
+Studies from Auckland University have found that the disease affects tanekaha and that kauri dieback could affect many more native plant species.

 Nature needs your support